Coterra Energy Inc. (CTRA): Recent activity puts odds in your favor

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for CTRA is recording 0.26 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 0.25.

-If we look into the earlier routines of Coterra Energy Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 64.07%.
-Additionally, trading for the stock in the period of the last six months notably improved by 2.34%, alongside a boost of 46.83% for the period of the last 12 months.
-The shares increased approximately by -2.53% in the 7-day charts and went down by 3.52% in the period of the last 30 days.
-Common stock shares were driven by 9.00% during last recorded quarter.
+Let’s take a glance in the erstwhile performances of Coterra Energy Inc., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 66.61%.
+Additionally, trading for the stock in the period of the last six months notably improved by 9.10%, alongside a boost of 41.50% for the period of the last 12 months.
+The shares increased approximately by 2.41% in the 7-day charts and went down by 19.08% in the period of the last 30 days.
+Common stock shares were driven by 2.04% during last recorded quarter.